For the marinade

 over medium heat and add the peppercorns, fennel, cloves, tangerine

-and star anise and dry-toast for 1 minute to release the oils
+and dry-toast for 1 minute to release the oils

 and flavors.
 Transfer the mixture to a spice grinder